 The NFL set a single-day record for touchdowns when New Orleans scored three times in the first half of Sunday night's 31-13 victory over the Panthers.

 Drew Brees found tight end Jimmy Graham for a 5-yard score right before halftime for his third touchdown pass, making it 88 touchdowns on a wild day across the league.
-The previous record was 87 in Week 17 of the 2012 season on Dec.
-30, according to STATS LLC.
+The previous record was 87 on Dec.
+30 last season.

 Brees passed for 313 yards and four touchdowns as the Saints regained sole possession of first place in the NFC South and snapped the Panthers' winning streak at eight games.

-The Panthers defense had not allowed more than two touchdowns in a game through the first 12 games.
-The Saints scored three touchdowns in the second quarter, when Brees completed 14 of 16 for 159 yards.
-The Saints joined Buffalo as the only teams to score 24 points against Carolina, which entered No. 1 in scoring defense (13.1).
+The Panthers had not allowed more than two touchdowns in a game through the first 12 games and were No. 1 in scoring defense (13.1).